 Just like how we perceive taste via the taste receptors present on the taste hairs of gustatory cells, we perceive pain via pain receptors.
 These pain receptors are also called nociceptors.

 Nociceptors are mostly present on the outer layers of the skin and mucous membranes of the eyes, nose, mouth, etc. But they can also be found on some deeper structures like the periosteum, arterial walls, etc.

 Anatomically or structurally speaking, nociceptors are just free nerve endings.

-When something damages your body, these nociceptors become activated and sends signals to your brain which intreprets the signals and makes you feel pain so that you try to move away from the source of damage.
+When something damages your body, these nociceptors become activated and send signals to your brain which interprets the signals and makes you feel pain so that you try to move away from the source of damage.

 A Little About the Three Stimuli That Cause Pain

 Have you ever suffered from back pain?
 That's an example of mechanical pain.
 Did you ever burn your hand while cooking?
 That's an example of thermal pain.